sagemath/trac_to_gh/Issue 7883.md

 # Issue 7883: Added some functionality to ideals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7883

 Original creator: robertwb